zenrith/Data-Science-Portfolio-/README.md

   - Techniques: Text processing, Classification

 ## R
-- [Retail Trends] (https://rpubs.com/zenrith/Retail_Trends): Can we see how a particular retail company is doing across the globe?
+- [Retail Trends](https://rpubs.com/zenrith/Retail_Trends): Can we see how a particular retail company is doing across the globe?
 The dataset is from my Data Visualization class.
 The analyses presented are a mix of what I've done in class and an addition of my take on exploring the data.

 ## Python and R (coming soon)